malarzdev/malarzdev/README.md

-i either forgot or am procrastinating
+## i either forgot or am procrastinating
+i feel compelled to write this like a twitter bio